John Allen (minister): Old World Troubles

-In 1764, at age 23, John Allen was ordained and installed as the pastor of the Particular Baptist Church in Petticoat Lane, near Spitalfields, London.
+In 1764, at age 23, John Allen was ordained and installed as the pastor of the Particular Baptist Church in Petticoat Lane, Spitalfields, London.
 Like most Baptist ministers, Allen had to earn his livelihood through secular work.
 He opened a linen-drapers shop in Shoreditch.
 When his business failed, Allen's debt grew, and he spent some time incarcerated at the King's Bench Prison.
 When the Petticoat Lane congregation dismissed him he briefly found a new pastorate at Broadstairs, near Newcastle.
 But in 1767 he was dismissed by the Broadstairs congregation, and in 1768 he returned to London as a schoolteacher.
 By January 1769 he was again in financial trouble, and he was tried at the Old Bailey for forging a £50 note.

 Although he was acquitted, this trial destroyed his reputation, and its stigma followed him to Boston.

 New World Success

 In 1770, Allen published The Spirit of Liberty.
 Already showing his radical political views and his sympathies for the developing American cause, this pamphlet argued for the return of John Wilkes to Parliament and defended the rights of the individual.
 Most chroniclers believe that he left London for New York in 1771 though Allen did not re-appear in the historical record until 1772.
-At that time John Davis, the pastor of the Second Baptist Church in Boston had left his post due to failing health, so the congregation was searching for a new teaching elder.
+At that time, the Second Baptist Church in Boston was searching for a new teaching elder following Pastor John Davis's leaving due to health issues.
 Davis knew of Allen and made it clear before he died that he wanted Allen to preach at Second Baptist.
 The church committee knew something of Allen's reputation in England and so was reluctant to invite him to speak.
 After some debate, they asked him to give the annual Thanksgiving Day Address.
-Elder Allen remained as a "visiting pastor" for just nine months, November 1772 until July 1773, Second Baptist never extended a permanent call to him.
+Elder Allen remained as a "visiting pastor" for just nine months, from November 1772 to July 1773.
+The Second Baptist Church never extended a permanent call to him.